andrewkliskey/ddns-ip-track/README.md

 # ddns-ip-track

-Monitor the changes
+Monitor the changes of the IP address that a domain resolves to.

-Default is to check every 5 mins, any changes recorded in a text file.
+Default is to check every 5 mins, any changes are recorded into a text file.

 Terminal view: